Dennis-van-Gils/python-dvg-qdeviceio/docs/api-daqtrigger-singleshotwakeup.rst

 The :class:`Worker_DAQ` class instance will update once only, whenever it has received a so-called *wake-up* call.
 A wake-up can be requested by calling method :meth:`QDeviceIO.wake_up_DAQ`.
-There are two distinct ways in which this mode can be used.
+There are two distinct cases for which this mode can be used.

 For device synchronization
 """"""""""""""""""""""""""

-The one outlined in the diagram above shows a stand-alone :class:`PyQt5.QtCore.QTimer` that periodically and simultaneously wakes up two different instances of :class:`Worker_DAQ`, each communicating with a different peripheral I/O device.
+The use-case outlined in the diagram above shows a stand-alone :class:`PyQt5.QtCore.QTimer` that periodically and simultaneously wakes up two different instances of :class:`Worker_DAQ`, each communicating with a different peripheral I/O device.
 It is an easy